ggerganov/llama.cpp/README.md

       ```

   - Using oneAPI docker image:
-    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI container](https://hub.docker.com/r/intel/oneapi-runtime)
+    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-runtime](https://hub.docker.com/r/intel/oneapi-runtime)

       ```bash
       mkdir build